*Investing Simple is affiliated with Fundrise and we may earn commissions if you click on a Fundrise link*

 I hope this beginner's guide has helped you learn the basics of how to invest in real estate.
 If you are a traditional investor who sticks to stocks and bonds, you are now aware of some of the potential benefits of owning real estate.

 The good news is that there has never been an easier time to invest in real estate.
 In the past, real estate was a high barrier investment because it required thousands or tens of thousands of dollars upfront.
-Now, there are options such as crowdfunded real estate platforms that allows you invest in private deals for as little as $500.
+Now, there are options such as crowdfunded real estate platforms that allow you invest in private deals for as little as $10.

 At the end of the day, we will always need somewhere to live and they aren't making any more land.
 As populations grow around the world, the demand for real estate will increase.
 Knowing how to invest in real estate can be a very valuable skill.
 Real estate has been making money for investors for hundreds of years, and odds are it will continue to do so in the future.